-Yes, you can change the color as well, by doing whitening, but the results are somewhat unpredictable.
+Yes, you can change the color and whitening, but the results are somewhat unpredictable.
 We do not know exactly how much whiter your teeth can get.
-The whiteness will gradually fade away after teeth whitening, and you might want to redo the whitening process multiple times to obtain the whiteness you desire.
+The whiteness will gradually fade after teeth whitening, and you might want to redo the whitening process multiple times to obtain the whiteness you desire.

-There are three types of veneers.
-Regular veneers, non-prep or minimum prep veneers, and direct bonding veneers.
+There are three types of veneers: Traditional veneers, no-prep or minimum prep veneers, and direct bonding veneers.
 You can read more about the three types of veneers.